-Megan Brazier, Civil Engineering major
+Megan Brazier, recent Civil Engineering graduate

 Change the way society operates.
 That's how engineers approach the world.

-At Allen School of Engineering and Technology, we teach you the engineering skills you need to explore and discover innovative solutions for today's complex problems.
+In the Allen School of Engineering and Technology, we teach you the engineering skills you need to explore and discover innovative solutions for today's complex problems.
 As a leader in the rapidly changing field of science and technology, you'll need practical expertise focusing on technical, intellectual, and interpersonal skills.
-That's what we do.
-It's a Trine Thing.
+That's what we do at Trine.
 And that's why

-The following engineering programs are available:
+The following degree programs are available:

 - Design Engineering Technology

-Trine's programs in chemical, civil, electrical, computer and mechanical engineering are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+Trine's programs in chemical, civil, electrical, computer and mechanical engineering (as delivered on the main campus) are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.